How to Use Real Estate Assignment Contracts for Investing

 Back-To-Back Closings for a Flip Sale

-Unfortunately, you can no longer use the funds of one deal to close on another in simultaneous closings.
-The lenders just won't allow it.
-However, you can explore resources for short-term funding, maybe a relative, your own cash, or a hard money lender.
+Unfortunately, you can no longer use the funds from one deal to close on another in simultaneous closings since the mortgage crisis in 2007.
+Lenders just won't allow it.
+But you can explore resources for short-term funding, such as a relative, your own cash, or a hard money lender.

-You only need the money long enough to close the purchase and then the sale.
-This can be hours, but never more than a day or two.
+You only need the money long enough to close the purchase and resell.
+This might be hours, but it should never be more than a day or two.

-Assignment Deals Are a Great Real Estate Investment Strategy
+A Great Real Estate Investment Strategy